namangupta44/Cline-Helper-Vscode-Extension/README.md

     *   Optionally, check the "Match Case" box for case-sensitive searching (default is case-insensitive).
 Changing this checkbox also triggers a new search.
     *   The text area below will be populated with the relative paths of all matching files and folders found within the workspace (excluding `node_modules` and `.git`).
     *   Results are prefixed with `@/` and separated into `--- Folders ---` and `--- Files ---` sections.
-    *   Click the "Copy All" button to copy the entire results list to your clipboard.
+    *   Click the "Copy" button to copy the entire results list to your clipboard.
     *   Click the "Clear" button to clear the search input and results.

 ## Code Structure